-FOURTH- DRYING OFF: If dad is home, he will lovingly take IV and dry him off and dress him for me.
-If I am alone, I wrap baby in a towel, dry him off in my arms, then I will dry myself off (juggling baby).
-Then I will hang my towel, and we go to the bed (changing table) to put a diaper and clothes on him.
-Or put baby down, dry him off and put diaper and clothes on him, then dry yourself.
+If dad is home, he will take IV and dry him off and dress him for me.
+If I am alone, I wrap Baby in a towel, dry him off in my arms, then I will dry myself off (juggling baby).
+Then I will hang my towel, and go to the bed (changing table) to put a diaper and clothes on him.
+Or clothe baby, then dry yourself.
 Whatever works.

-FIFTH- SLEEPY TIME: Usually I wash him right before bed time (which is 8PM), so he is ready to nurse, and konk out for the night (first part of it).
+Usually I wash him right before bed time (8PM), so he is ready to nurse, and konk out for the night (ish).
 Or, if I wash him in the morning or mid-day, I usually nurse him anyway and put him down for a nap.
 Baths are pretty exciting and taxing for a baby.

-The “Fallback” Position: At any time if I feel like IV is being too squirmy, or if at any time you feel like you do not have a good grip on your baby, default to putting baby’s chest vertically flat, up against your chest.
-It helps support Baby’s body with my body, and lets you calm them down or catch a breather.
+At any time if I feel like IV is being too squirmy, or if I feel like I do not have a good grip on my baby, I default to putting Baby’s chest vertically flat, up against my chest.
+This helps fully support Baby’s body with my body, and lets you calm them down or catch a breather.
 This also gives you a different position to better rinse off the back of their head, ears, and neck.

 If I do not want to shower with him – usually it’s because it’s an “emergency shower” because he barfed, or poop-sploded, or got food in his hair – then I will do all of that on a baby bath sponge at the bottom of his bathtub.
-I soak the sponge in warm water, lay him down on the sponge, and do steps one through five, but with the bath spout, not shower head.
+First, I soak the sponge in warm water and lay him down on the sponge.
+Then I do steps one through five, but with the bath spout, not shower head.